The Little Lies We All Tell

 The Little Lies We All Tell (4人はそれぞれウソをつく, Yonin wa Sorezore Uso o Tsuku) is a Japanese manga series written and illustrated by Madoka Kashihara.
 It was serialized in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine from April 2020 to March 2023.
 An anime television series adaptation produced by Studio Flad aired from October to December 2022.

+Plot

+Rikka, Chiyo, Sekine, and Tsubasa are four students at Kashihara Girls' Academy Junior High.
+However, unbeknownst to anyone, each girl harbors a secret: Rikka is an alien, Chiyo is a rogue ninja, Sekine is a psychic who can read women's minds, and Tsubasa is a boy cross-dressing as a girl to take his older sister's place.